By Bob DeMarco

 However, they rarely seem normal to caregivers in the beginning.

-It is not unusual for caregivers to feel frustrated, pressured, anxious, insecure, restless, or angry.
 These feelings and emotions come with the territory.

 My first advice would be that when you start feeling disconcerted - identify the feeling.
 Name it.
 Try to understand exactly what you are feeling.
 Take an inventory so to speak.